NelsonAraujo93/etnica/README.md

 # 📖 Etnica <a name="etnica"></a>

-**Cata Laboral** This is a MEAN project that allows the user to request for a Laboral Letter and send the letter to the user mail.
+**Etnica** This is a MEAN project that allows the user to request for a Laboral Letter and send the letter to the user mail.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>